 You may be concerned these restrictions will deter top talent from applying to contract-to-hire positions, but the inverse is often true.
 Contractors can receive benefits through the staffing agency when working as W-2 employees, and many workers relish the idea of being paid for each hour worked.

-Staffing flexibility
+Workforce flexibility

-Being over-staffed and paying salaries and benefits for employees you do not really need is wasteful.
+Being over-staffed and paying salaries and benefits for employees you do not need is wasteful.
 At the same time, you do not want to risk being understaffed and unable to complete your current workload.
 Contract hiring allows your business to avoid these two extremes by meeting your exact capacity — especially when it fluctuates due to seasonal or project-based needs.

 For example, if a client asks you to work on an especially large assignment or you have a unique one-time project, flexible recruiting can help you fulfill those needs immediately.
 You will have access to the additional brainpower and hands you need to get the job done and then be able to scale back once it has been completed.
-This staffing method is a great way to combat seasonal hiring challenges, which are very common in the hospitality and retail industries.
-By bringing in additional employees you need specifically to handle the busiest shopping or travel seasons, they will not be sitting stagnant on your payroll once the slow season returns.

-Savings on specialized skills
+Access to specialized skills

 Accommodate growth